MatthewStanciu/imagegeneration/README.md

 </details>

-For division, because it's basically impossible to prevent division by 0 from happening at some point, I made it so that if it does divide divide by 0, generate a random number betweeen -1 and 1 and use that instead.
+For division, because it's basically impossible to prevent division by 0 from happening at some point, I made it so that if it does divide divide by 0, generate a random number between -1 and 1 and use that instead.
 It turns out division by 0 happens _a lot_, so that, combined with the rest of the trig functions, generated some very cool noisy pictures:

 <details>